 “To succeed in life, you need three things: a wishbone, a backbone and a funny bone.” — Reba McEntire

-This is a 101 list of some of the best insights and actions for work and life.
+This is a 101 list of some of the most incredible insights for life and work.

-You can use these actionable insights to change your frame, to change your game.
+You can use these actionable life insights to change how you see the world:

 101 Amazing Insights for Life and Work